chef-boneyard/chef-rfc/rfc019-chef-workflows.md

 $ git add .
 $ git commit -a -m "First commit"
 ```
-_Note: This creates a chef-repo exactly like the one you would clone from github today._
+_Note: This creates a chef-repo exactly like the one you would clone from GitHub today._

 You now have a fresh Chef repository, ready for your content.